Tajikistan travel guide

 In late spring and summer Tajikistan is prone to seasonal flooding and mudslides caused by melting glaciers.
 Take care, follow local advice and be aware that conditions can change suddenly.

-Tajikistan is a cash-only economy.
+Tajikistan is mostly a cash-only economy.
 Only change money at officially authorised currency exchanges.
 Very few establishments accept credit cards and none accept travellers’ cheques.
 There is a small, but increasing number of ATMs in Dushanbe and other larger towns, but none in rural areas.
 US dollars are the most widely accepted foreign currency; other currencies, apart from Euros or Russian roubles, may be difficult to exchange.

 Travel advice help and support